paulwelch/paulwelch.github.io/_posts/2017-12-07-running-tensorflow-p2.md

 * **Auto-Scaling** - You can dynamically scale the instances in or out to handle the required load by applying a new `replicas` config value.
 Changing the scale is easily initiated by an external system, such as a monitoring system that could make changes based on CPU utilization, the depth of some queue or another metric.
 * **Optimized Utilization** - Infrastructure resources in the cluster are used efficiently, both because they are shared across all pods and also by dynamically scaling deployments to use only the resources they need at the time.
 Also, compared to virtual machines, resources are not hard allocated per container instance which may be a another good topic for a future post.

 The service is shaping up pretty well so far.
-In the next part, I'll take a look at using the service from another application separately deployed in the cluster.
+In the [next part](/2017/12/28/running-tensorflow-p3.html){:target="_blank"}, I'll take a look at using the service from another application separately deployed in the cluster.